uri-library-data-services/iassist-preview/content/blog/iassist-quarterly-iq-volume-34-2-now-web.md

 archives.
 The question concerns balancing data confidentiality and the legitimate requirements of data users.
 This is a key problem of the Secure Data Service (SDS) at the UK Data Archive, University of Essex.
-The paper \"Secure Data Service: an improved access to disclosive data\" by Reza Afkhami, Melanie Wright, and Mus Ahmet shows how the SDS will allow researchers remote access to secure servers at the UK Data Archive.
+The paper "Secure Data Service: an improved access to disclosive data" by Reza Afkhami, Melanie Wright, and Mus Ahmet shows how the SDS will allow researchers remote access to secure servers at the UK Data Archive.

-The last article has the title \"A user-driven and flexible procedure for data linking\".
+The last article has the title "A user-driven and flexible procedure for data linking".
 The authors are Cees van der Eijk and Eliyahu V.
 Sapir from the Methods and Data Institute at the University of Nottingham.
 The data linking relates to research combining several different datasets.
 The implementation is developed for the PIREDEU